FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 Carry
 ~~~~~~

 According to different models, the total quality (including packaging) is 15kg-80 kg depending on the model.
-When manpower transports or transfers the collaborative robot, multiple people need to help lift it.
+When manpower transports or transfers the collaborative robot, multiple people need to help lift it, don’t recommend single-person handling, it must be stable during transportation.
 Avoid equipment tilt or slipping.

 .. warning::
 	- If you use professional equipment for handling, be sure to use a crane or forklift to transport or carry the collaborative robot by using a crane or forklift, otherwise it may cause personnel damage or other accidents;